arsy786/spring-boot-microservices-2/README.md

 A Central configuration server provides configurations (properties) to each microservice connected and handles this problem more efficiently.

-We cannot have consistent and reliable config if each microservice is holding onto their own config files.
+What is required is a repository that holds the configuration files and can be connected to the Spring Cloud Config Server.
+We can use Git for this.
-We should extract this to a "Configuration Service" microservice!
+In doing this, no application re-build is required if any changes are made to any of these files.

-All we need is a repository that holds configuration files, no application build is required if any changes are made to these files.
-If using a Git Repo, we can commit any changes to the config files and push them to the remote repository.
+When using a Git Repo, we can commit any changes to the config files and push them to the remote repository directly.

-The goal of centralizing configuration should be to:
+The goal of centralizing configuration is to:
 - Externalize configuration
 - Allow environment specificity (DEV, PROD, TEST)
 - Maintain consistency (configuration between services)